 You don’t need any more self-care tips; the only way out is through.

-Associate Marriage & Family Therapist in San Rafael, CA
+Licensed Marriage & Family Therapist in San Rafael, CA

 As a lesbian I have firsthand experience of the difficulty of thriving within a heteronormative society, as well as a background of queer activism, education and community building.
 With me as your couples therapist you can relax your guard and know that we have a common basis of understanding right off the bat.
 I am especially experienced with navigating family of origin issues (including estrangement), religious background, and poly/kinky/sex work dynamics.

 I'm not someone who just will tolerate your sexual identity; I have wide-ranging knowledge of BDSM and sex work, strong ties to those communities, and a nuanced perspective on the benefits and pitfalls of those aspects of identity.
 Ultimately I am not interested in steering you toward or away from any particular way of being, but supporting you in making the best possible decisions for yourself.